Ylandolsi/booking_monorepo/backend/Booking/notes.md

 TODO / Roadmap

+(done but make sure its okay)
+- for availability : dont show today's slots when time has passed : example :today at 15 don show me slots from 9 to 14

 remove all logDebug !

 - add fallback for profile picture when showing session  , front and back
 - add timezone in the frontend for each request
-- Create wallet for each user by default !

 - Fix availability / booking flows.
-- ADD Mentor canot book with himself
-- Disable booking from profile if the user is not a mentor.
+- add condition to book only when the google is linked and that s a step for mentor to be a mentor as well
 - Toggle mentor activity to disable receiving meeting requests.
 - Booking page: improve mobile version.
 - Add fallback objects that contain defaults for missing fields.
 - Configure EF Core domains and connection settings carefully.
 - Ensure correct handling of profile picture URL storage and delivery.
-- for availability : dont show today's slots when time has passed : example :today at 15 don show me slots from 9 to 14
 - Fix Reselliency
-- change all getting services to this : ( with scope)
--         using var scope = _serviceProvider.CreateScope();
-        var userManager = scope.ServiceProvider.GetRequiredService<UserManager<User>>()
--         var httpClient = httpClientFactory.CreateClient();

 - confirgure life span of koonect
 - test the global exception handler
 - COnfigure the expired for the google tokns GoogleTokenService and UsersModuleApi and ..